joelgun-xyz/netminey/README.md

 # netminey

-A lightweight PCAP assessment tool.
+A Lightweight PCAP assessment tool based on python3 and the scapy library.

 ## Getting Started